tmcybers/Spanner-Hacken-Custom-Project/README.md

 # ⚒️ My||Hacking||Environment|||Openbox||Based ⚒️

+# Important #
+  `Constant development and updating`

+  `Future changes will be applied both to appearance and to further automate the hacking and development work`

 * 🗿 My custom of what y use every day for 💉 hacking and threat hunting 🔫 is based on Debian/Parrot Os ↪️ Openbox tilling window*